huggingface/transformers/docs/source/en/tasks/audio_classification.md

 ## Evaluate

-Including a metric during training can be helpful for evaluating your model's performance.
+Including a metric during training is often helpful for evaluating your model's performance.
 You can quickly load an evaluation method with the 🤗 [Evaluate](https://huggingface.co/docs/evaluate/index) library.
 For this task, load the [accuracy](https://huggingface.co/spaces/evaluate-metric/accuracy) metric (see the 🤗 Evaluate [quick tour](https://huggingface.co/docs/evaluate/a_quick_tour) to learn more about how to load and compute a metric):

 ```py
 >>> import evaluate